-So it turns out that getting into audio engineering at the time I did probably wasn’t the path of least resistance, but I didn’t care then and I am sure many of you don’t care now.
-I always saw myself doing something creative and technical, whether that was web design, graphic design, video production, programming– something that required using both sides of my brain.
-Initially, I fell into video production because I took a production class at school, but found myself gravitating towards the audio side of things.
+So it turns out that getting into audio engineering at the time I did probably wasn’t the path of least resistance, but I didn’t care then, and I am sure many of you don’t care now.
+I always saw myself doing something creative and technical, whether that was web design, graphic design, video production, or programming– something that required using both sides of my brain.
+Initially, I fell into video production because I took a production class at school, but found myself gravitating toward the audio side of things.
 I also took up a new hobby of recording my own music and the music of my friends.

 I used to get very jealous of friends and people I went to school with that seemed to be doing well for themselves.
 I’d make excuses like, “it’s because of his dad” or, “he just got lucky.”
-The truth is that people do get lucky, people do get jobs because they know someone.
-But those things don’t affect me and I’m not losing that job because they got it.
+The truth is that people do get lucky, and people do get jobs because they know someone.
+But those things don’t affect me, and I’m not losing that job because they got it.

-In today’s world it’s hard not to look at Facebook or Instagram and see how well everyone else is doing.
+In today’s world, it’s hard not to look at Facebook or Instagram and see how well everyone else is doing.
 This highlight reel facade we call social media only further cements that idea into our heads.
-The truth is, most of us are struggling and most of us aren’t exactly where we want to be.
+The truth is, most of us are struggling, and most of us aren’t exactly where we want to be.